Form of Preservation

 Unlike Nykyforuk’s approach, photography by Serhiy Bratkovsky is emotional and reflective.
-The series of his works was implemented under the ironic name "May there always be sun; May there always be mom."
+The series of his works were implemented under the ironic name "May there always be the sun; May there always be a mom."
 It seems to disclose the two-facedness of Soviet reality.
-For the author the sun-like grating on the windows and on the doors were symbols of cultural isolation built on deceit.
+For the author, the sun-like grating on the windows and on the doors were symbols of cultural isolation built on deceit.
 The sun framed in the metal grating sheltered the windows of buildings from any truth to get in, such as the real sun.

 Exhibition "Form of Preservation" is part of the Public history program and the [unarchiving] project of the Urban Media Archive that promotes and actualizes the issues of archival heritage among the public, and uses archive materials in non-academic forms and formats.

 Oleksandr Makhanets, project coordinator for Urban Media Archive